stillday/foundryvtt-dnd5e-lang-de-ui/README.md

 ### ToDo:
 - [ ] use NeDB to load the Origin Datastore
 - [ ] include search Function
+- [ ] only login user can write translation, with log
 - [ ] rework design.
 Color, Responsive, ...
 - [ ] include new interface